 Learning Morse code is like learning any language.
 You have to practice, practice, practice.
 We’ve brought together some resources to help you get started on the path to becoming a master telegraph operator.
 Who knows?
 Maybe you can start your own telegraph shop.

-Practice with this app.
-This is keen-o-reeno online app that lets you input any text and it will play it back in Morse code.
-Practice with it for 10 minutes a day and you’ll be well on your way to becoming a Morse code wiz.
+This online app will help you practice with it for 10 minutes a day and you’ll be well on your way to becoming a Morse code wiz.

 You can also try out “The Mill.”
 It’s a downlodable app that not only allows you to use International Morse code, but also American Morse code.